force-net/Crc32.NET/README.md

 ﻿# Crc32.NET

-Optimized and fast implementation of Crc32 algorithm in pure .NET.
+Optimized and fast managed implementation of Crc32 algorithm for .NET and .NET Core.

 *(But if you need, I can add native implementation which is twice faster .NET version with transparent .net wrapper)*